 Be sure to make a comment saying that you want to help out with a Issue before jumping too far in.
 Some projects might try to lend you some advice, pointers, or mentorship to help you get the job done.

 Here are a few useful websites and habits you can use to find a project.

 If all else fails, take to Google and just start searching for open source projects by category or by company.
 You might be surprised at the diversity of projects that you find and at the number of companies that contribute to or rely on open source!

 If you venture aimlessly (or even if you venture with purpose) it can be hard to find a project you feel strongly enough about to contribute to.
 It may sound corny but the right project will find you.

-Many times we contribute to a project out of necessity, not becuase we want to contribute but because we need something and the best way to get the job done is by contributing to an Open Source project.
+Many times we contribute to a project out of necessity, not because we want to contribute but because we need something and the best way to get the job done is by contributing to an Open Source project.

 Example: You’re writing a webapp using cool framework Hip-Framework.
 You’re trying to get something done in your app, but the Hip-Framework doesn’t allow it.
 You dig around their codebase and realize you can add that feature.
-You make an issue, the project owner likes the idea, you make a pull-request, and BAM you’ve contribute to Open Source.
+You make an issue, the project owner likes the idea, you make a pull-request, and BAM you’ve just contributed to Open Source.

 Find a project

 You should never publish code without a license.
 Code without a license makes it hard for others to use and contribute to your software because most countries will implicitly assign exclusive copyright without a license.
 Instead you should choose one of the many existing licenses that fits you needs best.